 The pharmacy staff have the appropriate skills, qualifications and training to deliver services safely and effectively.
 The pharmacy team members work well together.
 They are comfortable about providing feedback and raising concerns and are involved in improving pharmacy services.

-As well as the responsible pharmacist there was one accuracy checking technician and two dispensing assistants present during the inspection.
+As well as the responsible pharmacist there was one accuracy checking technician, five dispensing assistants and one medicines counter assistant present during the inspection.
 Staff were all seen to be working well together and supporting each other.